- Frequently Asked Questions

 The Vice Provost for Research anticipates no disruption in service for research administration support activities across the university.

-All units including the Research Development Team (RDT) and Johns Hopkins University Research Administration (JHURA) are prepared to provide remote business operations support as usual.
+All units including the Research Development Team (RDT) and Johns Hopkins University Research Administration (JHURA) are providing remote business operations support as usual.
 This includes our ability to adhere to established submission deadlines.
 Staff remain fully operational and reachable by email and Skype.
 Video conferencing is available upon request.
 Please continue to work with your respective research administration office contacts as you normally do.

 If you aren’t sure who to contact, general inquiries for all research administration matters can be sent to firstname.lastname@example.org.
 You will receive a response within 24 hours.